cmichi/zeit-anglizismen/README.md

-# How many articles in _Die Zeit_ contained anglicisms?
+# How many articles in DIE ZEIT/ZEIT ONLINE contained anglicisms?

-TODO: Gesamtzahl Artikel in Statistik einfuegen, um es einordnen zu koennen.

-**Project Status:** WIP!
-Not finished.
-Did a quick hack of this idea about 11 months ago, but never got around to properly finish it.
-Gonna do this now.
-CURRENT PROBLEM: We need to request all matche uuid's for a word.

 The idea of this project is to visualize the distribution of anglicism use in the magazine [Die Zeit](http://www.zeit.de) over